harrietrc/loadimpact-docs/jekyll/_v4/test-scripting/test-configuration-options.md

 ## ext

-**What it is:** An object used to set configuration options for the Load Impact cloud service
+**What it is:** An object used to set configuration options for the LoadImpact cloud service

 ### distribution